euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    We also present two use cases for SClib.

-   In the first set of applications we use SClib to implement a Python script that solves efficiently the Schrödinger equation for bound-states in the context of particle physics.
+   In the first set of applications we use SClib to implement a Python script that solves efficiently the Schrödinger equation for bound states in the context of particle physics.
 We present an introduction to the situations where this script have been used.
 We also describe the solution to the related problem of solving a set of coupled Schrödinger-like equations where SClib is used to implement the speed-critical parts of the code.
-We argue that when using SClib within IPython we can use NumPy and Matplotlib for the manipulation and visualization of the solutions in an interactive environment with no performance conceading.
+We argue that when using SClib within IPython we can use NumPy and Matplotlib for the manipulation and visualization of the solutions in an interactive environment with no performance compromise.

    The second case is an engineering application.
 We use SClib to evaluate the control and system derivatives in a feedback control loop for electrical